 In addition to developing strong mathematical and numerical ability, you’ll build up a range of other transferable skills, including:

 Many chemistry graduates undertake further study in order to increase their knowledge of one of the branches studied at undergraduate level, such as organic chemistry or analytical chemistry.
 Some specialise in areas of applied chemistry, such as cheminformatics or biochemistry.
 Others choose to develop knowledge in an area where chemistry graduates may be in demand, for example, forensic nanotechnology and forensic investigation.

 Further study is highly valued by employers, particularly within scientific and technical fields, as it equips graduates with more advanced theoretical knowledge and practical sector-specific skills.

 For information on funding opportunities available for further study, see the Engineering and Physical Sciences Research Council (EPSRC) .

-A high proportion of chemistry graduates go straight into further study after graduating.
-Around a third are in full-time further study and a further 7% are studying while working.
+Just under half of all chemistry graduates are in employment.
+A high proportion go straight into further study after graduating, with around a third being in full-time further study and a further 4% studying while working.

 For a detailed breakdown of what chemistry graduates are doing six months after graduation, see What Do Graduates Do?